prof. dr. L.C. Bieger

 Recent and Forthcoming Articles

-"The 1619 Project as Aesthetic and Social Practice; or, the Art of the Essay in the Digital Age."
-In: New Politics in Reading and Writing Contemporary American Fiction.
+“The 1619 Project as Aesthetic and Social Practice; or, the Art of the Essay in the Digital Age.”
+In: The Politics and Publics of U.S. American Post-Millennial Fiction.
 Ed.
-Jolene Mathieson et. al. (forthcoming 2020).
+Jolene Mathieson, Marius Henderson and Julia Lange.
+London: Bloomsbury (forthcoming 2021)

 ““Jean-Paul Sartre, Richard Wright, and the Relational Aesthetics of Literary Engagement.”
 In: The Return of the Aesthetic in American Studies.
 Ed.
 Johannes Voelz, Winfried Fluck, Rieke Jordan, and Stefan Kuhl.
 REAL Yearbook of Research in English and American Literature Vol. 35 (2019)